jonathanulco/laurakalbag-dot-com/content/posts/beyond-my-means.md

 tags: []
 categories: []
 body_classes: "blog colours-005"
+description: "I am not being defeatist when I say that these tasks are often beyond my means.
+Beyond my means in financial cost, ability, time, and confidence."
 ---

 When [I wrote about owning and controlling my own content](/owning-and-controlling-my-own-content), I talked about trying to keep my “content” in its canonical location on my site, and then syndicating it to social networks and other sites.
 Doing this involves cross-posting, something that can be done manually (literally copying and pasting titles, descriptions, links etc) or through automation.
 Either way, it’s a real faff.
 Posting to my site alone is a faff.